 Why are Cores Important?

 CPU cores are important to execute a task.
 It’s the main part of a CPU that carries all the primary functions.
 Processing units or cores work with the task given by the operating system.
 More cores are better and vital for doing multiple tasks at a time.
+So you should enable all cores in your CPU to extract every bit of processing speed.

 Back in the ‘90s and early 2000s, programs often froze when we gave multiple tasks to complete at a time.
 As the CPU had only one core at that time, it would freeze the entire system.